siemens/ix/packages/documentation/docs/controls/_pill_styleguide.md

 ## Behavior

 - **Placement**: We usually position pills inline with other elements to convey their status or category.
-We do not place pills within input and filter components, as these have their own version known as the input chip.
+We do not place pills within input and filter components as these components have similar components already built-in.
 It is possible to add components similar to pills to tabs and navigation menu items.
 These counter or notification components are provided as component options.
 - **Text truncation**: When a width is set for pills, long labels are truncated to fit the available space.

 ## States